Avoiding Virtual Assistant-Hiring Pitfalls

 But, But, But, I Must Be An Employee!

-I disagree 100% with the opinion of the blog post that claimed virtual assistants will need to be employees.
+I disagree 100% with the opinion of the blog post that claimed virtual assistants would need to be employees.
 There’s no need for them to be employees.
-Here are some of the items that you and I, as consumers, need to do to ensure that we set virtual assistants up so we are NOT ever required to set them up as employees.
+Here are some of the items that you and I, as consumers, need to do to ensure that we set virtual assistants up, so we are NOT ever required to set them up as employees.